Kae134/MyWeeklyAllowance/TestDescription.md

      - shouldThrowExceptionWhenEmailIsInvalid : verify that an exception is thrown when the email is not well formated

   Password :
-     - shouldThrowExceptionWhenPasswordIsNotMissing : verify that an exception is thrown when the password is not entered
+     - shouldThrowExceptionWhenPasswordIsMissing : verify that an exception is thrown when the password is not entered
      - shouldThrowExceptionWhenPasswordDoesNotMatchUserEmail : verify that an exception is thrown when the password doesnt match the one of the email
      - shouldThrowExceptionWhenPasswordIsInvalid : verify that an exception is thrown when the password is not well formated